 The traversed lines were established using a GPS in conjunction with the execution of the survey.
 The GPS operator would establish sample locations while remaining approximately 12.5m in front of the magnetometer operator.
-GPS waypoints, magnetic samples were taken every 12.5m along these controlled traverses.
-The GPS used was a Garmin GPSMAP 62s with an external antenna for added accuracy.
+GPS waypoints and magnetic samples were taken every 12.5m along these controlled traverses.
+The GPS used was a Garmin GPSMAP 62s.

-Figure 2: Claim Map with Elk Lake Property Traverses
+Figure 2: Claim Map with North Wind Property Traverses